ndsurgenor/scrabble-scorepad/README.md

 ### Unfixed Bugs

-- No bugs regarding graphic display and/or gameplay are known at this time.
+- No operational/exceptional bugs are known at this time.

 ## Deployment